WilliamCMajor/stirbu-landscape/README.md

-# stirbu-landscape
+# Stirbu Landscape
-## Stirbu Landscape WordPress site build
+## A WordPress site build
 site URL http://stirbu.web.dmitcapstone.ca/stirbu_landscape/

 ## Usage
+This is a WordPress theme folder.
-clone or download file and put it under /wp-content/themes/
+Clone or download file and put it under /wp-content/themes/